abtion/guidelines/career_development/ladder.md

 -[ ] Understand where to place logic in their favourite framework.

 ### Level 3
 #### simple
+-[ ]
 #### test-driven
--[ ] can start a project from scratch and setup testing frameworks; has an opinion about which frameworks to use; can mock http requests and understands where these tests will potentially fail
+-[ ] Can start a project from scratch and setup testing frameworks; has an opinion about which frameworks to use; can mock http requests and understands where these tests will potentially fail
 #### iterative
 -[ ] works with red-green-refactor, actively uses pomodoros,
 #### communication